 The beach at the head of Thorness BayImage: Michael Harpur

-Thorness Bay is a long, open bay with a sand and pebble beach backed by low, broken cliffs, forestry, and rolling farmland.
+Thorness Bay is a long, open bay with a sand-and-pebble beach backed by low, broken cliffs, forestry, and rolling farmland.
 It lies between the offshore ledges of Salt Mead Ledges and Gurnard Head.
 Inshore, a low valley floor connects to its cliffs, rising up into the rolling farmlands of Calbourne.

 The inner section of Thorness Bay's limestone ledge exposed at low waterImage: Ronald Saunders via CC ASA 3.0